bennekrouf/mayorana/content/en/blog/trait_dyn_8.md

 date: '2025-08-16'
 ---

-# How would you use associated types in a trait to design a flexible, type-safe API for a low-level I/O driver, and how do they differ from generic type parameters in this context?
+# How would you use associated types in a trait to design a flexible, type-safe API for a low-level I/O driver ?

 In a low-level I/O driver for an embedded system, I'd use associated types in a Rust trait to define a flexible, type-safe API that ties specific input/output types to each driver implementation.
 Unlike generic type parameters, associated types provide a cleaner, more constrained design, enhancing clarity and maintaining performance.
 Here's how I'd do it with an example.